-When Vincent mentioned that he was writing a blog about the three nonprofits we support, frankly, I was hesitant to publish the blog.
+When Vincent mentioned that he was writing a blog about the three nonprofits Weaver's Coffee & Tea supports, frankly, I was hesitant to publish the blog.
 My parents held fast to the notion that we were to donate our time and money and never speak about our philanthropic donations.
 They believed it was about doing the good work and not getting the accolades.

 It took Vincent years to convince me to put a small label on each bag of coffee explaining that we donate a percentage of sales to three separate nonprofits from the sale of those particular coffees.
 Placing the label on the coffee bags felt a wee bit like breaking the rules ingrained in me since I was a young girl.

 This is Vincent’s blog and I am so very thankful he took the time to convince me that we needed to speak about our social entrepreneurship and help promote the three wonderful nonprofits, especially now, as challenges abound, for non profits.
 I do believe we can change the world, if we want to, we just have to go out there and do it, and occasionally talk about it too.

 Dr. Susan Love Research Foundation / Astral Blend Coffee